-Lost Biblical manuscripts recovered by Glasgow Uni professor
+Lost biblical manuscripts recovered by Glasgow University professor

-An international team of academics have successfully recovered 42 lost pages of important New Testament manuscripts (known as Codex H) and the team was led by Glasgow’s very own Theology Professor, Garrick Allen!
+An international team of academics have successfully recovered 42 lost pages of important New Testament manuscripts (Codex H), and the team was led by Glasgow’s very own theology professor, Garrick Allen!

 Glasgow’s Professor of Divinity and Biblical Criticism explained the process that led to his team’s discovery: “The breakthrough came from an important starting point: we knew that at one point, the manuscript was re-inked.”

-Not only does this discovery make Glasgow Uni look impressive, but its also very important for theologians all over the world.
+Not only does this discovery make Glasgow University look impressive, but its also very important for theologians all over the world.

 To have discovered such a large quantity of Christian scripture, and to see how it originally looked is a monumental discovery.